Trigger leads: What are they, How do they work, Opt-out, Costs

 Mortgage Trigger Leads

 Mortgage trigger leads are obtained by mortgage professionals using lists from credit reporting agencies or one of the major credit bureaus.
-This list contains the consumers’ names, addresses, and contact information based on their recent credit activities, such as applying for a mortgage.
-Credit activities such as mortgage applications are considered hard inquiries, which require pulling the consumers’ credit reports by credit reporting agencies or major credit bureaus.
+This list contains the consumers' names, addresses, and contact information based on their recent credit activities, such as when they apply for a mortgage.
+Credit activities such as mortgage applications are considered hard inquiries, which require the credit reporting agencies or major credit bureaus to pull the consumers' credit reports.